Hall Effect Sensor Working Principle and Applications

 Design of Measurement System using Hall Effect Sensor

-Using the fundamental principle of the Hall Effect, different sensors have been developed in various fields of applications.
-A Hall Effect effect measurement system comprises different components such as
+Using the fundamental principle of the Hall Effect, various sensors have been developed for a wide range of applications.
+A Hall Effect measurement system consists of several key components, such as:

-Hall Effect sensor is packed in four terminal housing that comprises of control terminal and the differential output terminal.
+A Hall Effect sensor is enclosed in a four-terminal package consisting of control terminals and differential output terminals.

 Signal Conditioning System for Hall Effect Sensor

-A Hall Effect Sensor primarily senses the presence of a magnetic field and provides adequate voltage output depending on the presence of the magnetic field.
-In the presence of 1 Gauss magnetic field, the Hall Effect sensor provides 30 µV of analog output voltage.
+A Hall Effect sensor primarily detects the presence of a magnetic field and generates a corresponding output voltage.
+The magnitude of this voltage depends on the strength of the applied magnetic field.
+For example, when exposed to a magnetic field of 1 gauss, a Hall Effect sensor produces an analog output voltage of approximately 30 µV.

 Figure 2 shows the schematic diagram of the analog signal conditioning circuit of the Hall Effect sensor.